sutta » kn » thag » Theragāthā 9.1

 Deve gaḷantamhi nadanti dāṭhino;

-and the lions roar as the sky pours down,
+and the lions roar as the heavens pour,

 Bhikkhū ca pabbhāragatova jhāyati,